 Parents make a lot of mistakes when it comes to car seats.
 Almost 40 percent turn the seat around from rear- to front-facing too soon.
 (The AAP recommends the child be at least two-years-old.)
 More than 64 percent forget to secure the top tether when they do.
 And according to one study, 77 percent just straight up install the seat incorrectly to begin with.
-But one of the biggest mistakes parents make, particularly in cold-weather climates, is one they don’t even realize: They put their child in the car seat wearing a big winter coat or snowsuit.
+But one of the biggest mistakes parents make, particularly in cold-weather climates, is one they don’t even realize: They put their child in the car seat wearing a big winter coat, puffy coat, or snowsuit.

 Admittedly, the idea of strapping a coatless child into a freezing car (and seat, for that matter) when it’s 10 degrees outside seems like a surefire way to earn a visit from family services.
 Why would a parent risk exposing their child to frostbite or hypothermia?
 It doesn’t make sense.
 But as counterintuitive as it may sound, there’s a simple reason ⏤ puffy or bulky winter coats immediately reduce car seat’s effectiveness and put a child in danger should there be an accident.